|

 law of peace.
 Even that nomenclature has not been questioned, it continues

+to be used in large part of the third world.
 In journals, the situation is almost desperate.
 Out of hundred journals,

 ninety are produced in the United States alone, another nine in Europe